keirthana/anbox-cloud-docs/tutorial/getting-started.md

     amc remote list

-## 2. Ensure images are available
+## Ensure images are available

-Next, check whether AMS has synchronised all images from the Canonical hosted image server.
-You can list all synchronised images with the `amc image ls` command:
+The next step is to check whether AMS has synchronised all images from the Canonical hosted image server.
+To list all the synchronised images, run:

+        amc image ls

+The output should look similar to:

 ```bash
 +----------------------+------------------------+--------+----------+--------------+---------+